History of New England: Economics

 The New England colonies were settled largely by farmers who became relatively self-sufficient.
 The region's economy gradually began to focus on crafts and trade, in contrast to the Southern colonies whose agrarian economy focused more heavily on foreign and domestic trade.

 New England fulfilled the economic expectations of its Puritan founders.
 The Puritan economy was based on the efforts of self-supporting farmsteads which traded only for goods that they could not produce themselves, unlike the cash crop-oriented plantations of the Chesapeake region.
 New England became an important mercantile and shipbuilding center, along with agriculture, fishing, and logging, serving as the hub for trading between the southern colonies and Europe.

 The region's economy grew steadily over the entire colonial era, despite the lack of a staple crop that could be exported.
 All the colonies fostered economic growth by subsidizing projects that improved the infrastructure, such as roads, bridges, inns, and ferries.
 They gave bounties and monopolies to sawmills, grist mills, iron mills, fulling mills (which treated cloth), salt works, and glassworks.
 Most important, colonial legislatures set up a legal system that was conducive to business enterprise by resolving disputes, enforcing contracts, and protecting property rights.
-Hard work and entrepreneurship characterized the region, as the Puritans and Yankees endorsed the "Protestant Work Ethic" which enjoined men to work hard as part of their divine calling.
+Hard work and entrepreneurship characterized the New England region, as the Puritans and Yankees endorsed the "Protestant Work Ethic" which enjoined men to work hard as part of their divine calling.

 New England conducted a robust trade within the English domain in the mid-18th century.
-They exported pickled beef and pork to the Caribbean, onions, and potatoes from the Connecticut Valley, northern pine and oak staves from which the planters constructed containers to ship their sugar and molasses, Narragansett Pacers from Rhode Island, and "plugs" to run sugar mills.
+They exported pickled beef and pork to the Caribbean, onions and potatoes from the Connecticut Valley, northern pine and oak staves from which the planters constructed containers to ship their sugar and molasses, a custom breed of horses from Rhode Island, and "plugs" to run sugar mills.

-The benefits of growth were widely distributed, with even farm laborers better off at the end of the colonial period.
 The growing population led to shortages of good farmland on which young families could establish themselves; one result was to delay marriage, and another was to move to new lands farther west.
 In the towns and cities, there was strong entrepreneurship and a steady increase in the specialization of labor.
 Wages went up steadily before 1775, and new occupations were opening for women, including weaving, teaching, and tailoring.
-The region bordered New France, and the British poured money in to purchase supplies, build roads, and pay colonial soldiers in several wars.
 The coastal ports began to specialize in fishing, international trade, shipbuilding, and whaling after 1780.
 These factors combined with growing urban markets for farm products and allowed the economy to flourish despite the lack of technological innovation.

 Benjamin Franklin examined the hovels in Scotland in 1772 which surrounded opulent mansions occupied by the landowners.
 He said that every man in New England is a property owner, "has a Vote in public Affairs, lives in a tidy, warm house, has plenty of good Food and Fuel, with whole clothes from Head to Foot, the Manufacture perhaps of his own family."